List of Student Organizations

 Mercer Latin Club

 Mercer Latin Club is an organization that wishes to share and inspire a love for the classics through campus.
 Although our name may seem one sided, Mercer Latin Club is the organization for students who appreciate and have an interest in learning or are currently studying classical languages and culture.
+If you enjoy learning Latin, about Ancient Rome, or just the ancient world in general, then Latin Club is the place for you.

 Spanish Club is a student-run organization that engages in many exciting activities to promote the Spanish language and the Hispanic/Latino culture.
 The Spanish Club at Mercer University is dedicated to providing educational opporttunities outside of the classroom for those interested in the Spanish language and culture.
 The organization is open to any student who knows or is learning the Spanish language, but also anyone who desires to learn more about the Hispanic/Latino culture.